-- Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils and staff - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation, including those in relation to child-on-child abuse. - Appoint a designated teacher to promote the educational achievement of CLA and ensure that this person has undergone appropriate training - Ensure that the appropriate level of check is completed on Governors - Create a culture where staff are confident to challenge senior leaders over any safeguarding concerns - Understand that online safeguarding is an interrelated and running theme through safeguarding practice.
-Ensure that children are safe online by ensuring that appropriate filters and monitoring systems are in place and regularly review their effectiveness, understanding those children that are potentially at greater risk of harm, along with the proportionality of costs versus safeguarding risks. - Put in place appropriate safeguarding responses for pupils who become absent from education, particularly on repeat occasions and/or for prolonged periods, to help identify any risk of abuse, neglect or exploitation and prevent the risk of escalation in the future - Ensure staff in school are aware of, and policies are personalised to reflect, an understanding of specific issues such as child-on-child abuse and safeguarding children with disabilities and special educational needs. - Partake and complete the S175/175 audit tool on a two yearly cycle (at least) as directed by the Local Authority - Be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements. - Ensure that all practice and procedures operate with the best interests of the child at the centre with a firm child centred approach.
+- Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils and staff. - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation, including those in relation to child-on-child abuse. - Appoint a designated teacher to promote the educational achievement of CLA and ensure that this person has undergone appropriate training. - Ensure that the appropriate level of check is completed on Trustees. - Create a culture where staff are confident to challenge senior leaders over any safeguarding concerns. - Understand that online safeguarding is an interrelated and running theme through safeguarding practice.
+Ensure that children are safe online by ensuring that appropriate filters and monitoring systems are in place and regularly review their effectiveness, understanding those children that are potentially at greater risk of harm, along with the proportionality of costs versus safeguarding risks. - Put in place appropriate safeguarding responses for pupils who become absent from education, particularly on repeat occasions and/or for prolonged periods, to help identify any risk of abuse, neglect or exploitation and prevent the risk of escalation in the future. - Ensure staff in school are aware of, and policies are personalised to reflect, an understanding of specific issues such as child-on-child abuse and safeguarding children with disabilities and special educational needs. - Partake and complete the S175/175 audit tool on a two yearly cycle (at least) as directed by the Local Authority. - Be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements. - Ensure that all practice and procedures operate with the best interests of the child at the centre with a firm child centred approach. - Ensure that the school contributes to multi-agency working in line with the statutory guidance 'Working Together to Safeguard Children 2023'.